Horror Show

 This downtown Milwaukee stalwart that's been welcoming guests since 1893 is home to one particularly famous ghost.
 But don't be afraid: He's the property's original owner, Charles Pfister, and he just wants to make sure everyone is getting top-notch service.

-Other ghosts, too, have been reported here.
+Other ghosts, too, have been reported at the Pfister Hotel.
 Notably, many baseball players staying at the hotel have shared stories of hauntings.
 In 2018, St. Louis Cardinals player Carlos Martinez said a free-floating apparition paid him a visit.

 The Pfister Hotel